 - American or Russian Kettlebell Swings – if you’ve never used kettlebells in your planned exercise routines, you need them.
 They are a great complex movement that trains your glutes and core.
 Your shoulders are actually doing less work than you’d think.
 American KBS stop just at horizontal.
 Russian swings go all the way overhead.

-- Figure-8 Swings – around one leg, then through them and around the other leg.
+- Figure-8 Swings – swing that ‘bell around one leg, then through them and around the other leg.
 Switch hands as you pass the kettlebell through the legs.

 - Turkish Get-Ups – Check out this video for a full-tutorial!
 Basically, you start by lying on the ground, pressing a KB or DB straight in the air.
 Then you stand up, keeping the KB above you the whole time.
 They are fun, challenging, and humbling all at the same time!
 Once you’ve mastered the KB version, you can humble yourself all over again with a barbell!

 - Windmills – These not only strengthen your core, but they’re also great for strengthening shoulder stability!

 - Farmers Carry – grab a heavy kettlebell in each hand, stand up, and then walk!
 A great one for those people that like to get ALL the groceries in with just one trip.

 - Farmers Lunges – the same stance as a Farmer Carry, but you are taking big long strides into lunges the whole way down the gym and back.